mattcarlotta/validateSSLCerts/README.md

   rm vSC.sh
   ```

-  Why did we have to move the script into the Gitlab certs folder if we're just going to copy it another folder then delete it?
+  <b>Why did we have to move the script into the Gitlab certs folder if we're just going to copy it to another folder then delete it?</b>
   - Put simply, Synology DSM restricts SCP/SFTP to directories owned by you.
 By transferring from the Gitlab certs folder (owned by you), we can then transfer it to the Let's Encrypt certificate folder (owned by root).
 Alternatively, we could have changed the ownership of the Let's Encrypt folder from root to you, but that may cause unintended consequences.

 ## Testing/Running the Script